-- a.
-The State agrees to continue to offer a vision plan.
-Coverage details for participating and non-participating providers, are described in Appendix H. Except for employees appointed to a position with a regular work schedule consisting of 40 hours or less per bi-weekly pay period as provided above, the Employer shall pay one hundred percent (100%) of the applicable premium for employees covered by this Agreement for the Group Vision Plan. - b.
-Benefits payable for participating providers under the Plan will be as follows: - (1) Examination: Payable once in any twelve (12) month period with an employee co-payment identified in Appendix H. - (2)Suitability Exam: A contact lens suitability exam determines whether you can wear contact lenses.
-The fee for this exam is included in the allowance for the contact lenses. - (3)Replacement Frequency: The Plan will cover eyeglass lenses, frames or contact lenses once every twelve (12) months if there is a prescription change.
-Effective 1/1/2023 the plan will cover eyeglass lenses, frames or contact lenses once every twelve (12) months without a prescription change. - (4) Eyeglass Lenses: Lenses are payable once every twelve (24) months with an employee co-payment identified in Appendix H for eyeglass lenses and frames.
-The standard lens size definition is 60 millimeters in diameter.
-If a larger lens is selected, the employee must pay for the additional expense attributable to lens size greater than 60 millimeters in diameter. - (5) Special Lenses: The Plan will cover slab off prism and prism lenses with no additional charge to the employee.
-Lenticular lenses are payable as defined in item 3 above. - (6) Contact Lenses additional charge of the provider for such contact lenses.
-The contact lens evaluation is included in the cost of the contact lens allowance.

-Medically Necessary: The Plan will cover medically necessary contact lenses once every twelve (12) months with an employee copayment identified in Appendix H. Medically necessary means (a) must correct the member's acuity to 20/70 or better in the better eye or (b) the member has one of the following visual conditions: kerataconus, irregular astigmatism, or irregular corneal curvature.

-Not Medically Necessary: The Plan will pay a maximum allowance identified in Appendix H and the employee shall pay any

-- (7) Frames: The maximum frame allowance is identified in Appendix H and the employee shall pay any additional charge from the provider for the frames. - (8)Lens Options: The Plan will cover Rose Tint 1 and Rose Tint 2 or Photochromatic tint at no additional charge to the employee - c.
-Plan payments for out of network providers are identified in Appendix H. - d.
+- (1)Examination: Payable once in any twelve (12) month period with an employee co-payment identified in Appendix H. - (2)Suitability Exam: A contact lens suitability exam determines whether you can wear contact lenses.
+The fee for this exam is included in the allowance for the contact lenses. - (3)Replacement Frequency: The Plan will cover eyeglass lenses, 6 frames or contact lenses once every twelve (12) months if there is 7 a prescription change.
+Effective 1/1/2023 the plan will cover 8 eyeglass lenses, frames or contact lenses once every twelve (12) 9 months without a prescription change.
+10 - (4)Eyeglass Lenses: Lenses are payable once every twelve (24) 11 months with an employee co-payment identified in Appendix H for 12 eyeglass lenses and frames.
+The standard lens size definition is 60 13 millimeters in diameter.
+If a larger lens is selected, the employee 14 must pay for the additional expense attributable to lens size greater 15 than 60 millimeters in diameter.
+16 - (5) Special Lenses: The Plan will cover slab off prism and prism lenses 17 with no additional charge to the employee.
+Lenticular lenses are 18 payable as defined in item 3 above.
+19 - (6)Contact Lenses - Medically Necessary: The Plan will cover medically necessary 21 contact lenses once every twelve (12) months with an employee co-22 payment identified in Appendix H. Medically necessary means (a) 23 must correct the member's acuity to 20/70 or better in the better eye 24 or (b) the member has one of the following visual conditions: 25 kerataconus, irregular astigmatism, or irregular corneal curvature.
+26 - Not Medically Necessary: The Plan will pay a maximum 27 allowance identified in Appendix H and the employee shall pay any 28 additional charge of the provider for such contact lenses.
+The 29 contact lens evaluation is included in the cost of the contact lens 30 allowance.
+31 - (7) Frames: The maximum frame allowance is identified in Appendix H 32 and the employee shall pay any additional charge from the provider 33 for the frames.
+34 - (8)Lens Options: The Plan will cover Rose Tint 1 and Rose Tint 2 or 35 Photochromatic tint at no additional charge to the employee 36 - c.
+Plan payments for out of network providers are identified in Appendix 37 Η. 38 d.
 Computer Glasses: Employees who are required to use computers and other digital devices or microfiche readers on a full-time basis shall be eligible for reimbursement for an initial Vision Testing Examination at rates provided herein on regardless of when they were last examined, or on an annual basis in conjunction with a routine eye exam.